SardiusMedia/serverless-ReqRes/README.md

     //send the request object to browser
     res.json(req)
   },
-  /.the subset of plugins to run
+  //the subset of plugins to run
-  ["aPluginKey"]
-);
+  ["aPluginName"] //see below for more info on plugin names );
 ```